 To make a loan payment using Move Money:

-Transfers made on the Home Page will display quickly in the My Accounts list and the Account History Page transactions list if it's supported.
+Transfers made on the Consumer Home Page will display quickly in the My Accounts list and the Account History Page transactions list if it's supported.
 This means that we will automatically refresh the page (to get new account balances) once a user closes the transfers success window.

 Adding outside accounts if you are not enrolled in FinanceWorks